-- Type of industry your blog is geared towards.
-I.e. news, media, politics etc.
+- Type of industry you are blogging in. i.e. news, media, politics etc.

 - How much time you actually have to dedicate to writing blog content.

-- How much knowledge you have about your blog topic or niche.
+- How much knowledge you already have about your blog topic or niche.

-- The behavior of your readership and so on…
+- The behavior and habits of your readership, and so on…

-You might totally disagree, but here’s what I’ve found from writing only one to two really good posts per week on my own blog.
+You might totally disagree with me, and that’s also perfectly fine, but here’s what I’ve found from writing only one to two really good posts per week on my own blog.

-Why reducing your blog writing and posting frequency will make you a better blogger
+Why reducing your blog posting frequency will make you a better blogger

 #1.
-Writing less will help you focus more on the quality of your posts
+Writing less means you can focus more on quality than quantity

-Blog writing is not a rapid process by any means, it takes a lot of planning, research, writing, editing, editing again, writing some more and so on.
+Blog writing should not be a rapid process by any means, it takes a lot of planning, research, writing, editing, and perfecting before hitting publish.

-People love to not only read a quality post but also share and talk about great content like their lives depends on it.
+People love to not only read a quality blog post but also share and talk about it with their friends and social media followers.

 #2.
-You’ll never run out of post ideas again
+You’ll never run out of topic ideas again

 Having more time to think about the topics you want to write about means that you’ll hardly ever run out of post ideas.